 2. Charlottesville, Virginia

 The Dogwood Festival in Charlottesville is based in McIntire Park with events spanning the entire month of April.
+Enjoy a variety of local events including the Dogwood Track Classic, Dogwood Carnival, and Dogwood Tree Sale.
 The Charlottesville Dogwood Parade is held the last night of the festival and culminates with the crowning and coronation of the Dogwood Queen.

 If you visit mid-April, you can celebrate America’s Largest Open House during Historic Garden Week.
-Enjoy spectacular tours at over 250 of Virginia’s beautiful homes, gardens, and historic landmarks, including Thomas Jefferson’s home, Monticello.
+Enjoy spectacular tours across the state in Virginia’s beautiful homes, gardens, and historic landmarks, including Thomas Jefferson’s home, Monticello.

 Where To Stay: The Glass House Winery is a perfect combination of wine tasting and bed and breakfast!
 Eclectic decor and views of the winery await your arrival.
-Wine and chocolate tastings round out the experience.
+Wine and chocolate tastings round out the fun and unique experience.

 Where To Eat: Lunch at the historic Michie Tavern, which has been in operation for over 200 years.
 Try traditional Southern classics like fried chicken and buttermilk biscuits for a homestyle lunch.